AndySAnker/phase-splitter/README.md

 # Phase splitter
-Welcome to Phase splitter, a non-negative matrix factorization to seperate your different phases in in situ "PDF" data.
+Welcome to Phase splitter, a non-negative matrix factorization to seperate the different phases in an in situ "PDF" data.

 ## Description